Janus-Shiau/ood_confidence_tensorflow/README.md

 #### The interpolation for hinting
 The paper using a simple linear interpolation function to give hints to model.\
-In my opinion, different problem should using different interpolation function to generate a smooth interpolated reuslts.
+In my opinions, different problem should using different interpolation function to generate a smooth interpolated reuslts.

 #### The weight of confidence penalty
 The weight of the confidence loss (penalty) is very critical and sensitive.